The USMLE assesses the physician characteristics required for patient care, including:

 Go through the website usmle.org

-USMLE Step 2 CK is a multiple-choice exam that assesses a candidate's clinical knowledge and skills.
+The USMLE Step 2 CK is a multiple-choice exam administered to test a candidate's clinical knowledge and clinical skills.

-USMLE Step 2 CK covers various medical specialties, including internal medicine, surgery, pediatrics, obstetrics and gynecology, and more.
+USMLE Step 2 CK comprises various medical specialities like internal medicine, surgery, pediatrics, obstetrics and gynecology, and so on.

-Passing USMLE Step 2 CK is required for medical licensure and residency program eligibility, demonstrating a candidate's clinical knowledge and skills.
+Getting a passing score in USMLE Step 2 CK is essential for medical licensure and residency program eligibility in clinical skills and knowledge.

-USMLE Step 2 CK scores are valid for a certain period, typically as part of the overall USMLE score validity.
+USMLE Step 2 CK scores are valid for 7 years.

-The passing score is determined by the USMLE program and may vary.
+The passing standard is established by the USMLE program and is not consistent.

-Some residency programs may allow applicants to apply before taking Step 2 CK, but most require passing scores.
+Some residency programs would allow applications before taking Step 2 CK, but most require passing scores.